jacques-cadet/plasma-fhir/packages/sample-apps/plasma-portal/README.md

 ## Description
 - Standalone patient portal utilizing FHIR and the PlasmaFHIR framework.
-- Currently only works with Epic customer systems.
 - Select your health system, login using your MyChart credentials, and view your health data!
+  - Note: Currently only Epic-based health systems are available
+___

 ## To Run Locally
 - Update `config/config.ts` to set `mode = "LOCAL"`